-Source: ONS, APS Case Study: Overclockers Overclockers is a modern British logistics and e-commerce success story.
+Source: ONS, APS Case Study: Overclockers Overclockers are a modern British logistics and e-commerce success story.
 Initially founded in 1999 as a web retailer of custom 'overclocked' PCs, Overclockers started life trading from a tiny, 400 square foot warehouse in Stoke-on-Trent.
 It was, in many respects, a precursor to the personalisation and e-commerce boom that has transformed the way Britain likes to shop today.
-In 2021, following phenomenal business performance during the pandemic, which saw record demand for high performance computers, gaming hardware, and personalisation in the era of working-fromhome, Overclockers now employs 107 staff across three areas and will soon move into a new, 100,000 square foot St. Modwen built warehouse.
-Overclockers is a traditional logistics business in the sense that it receives and ships products to and from Europe, and all over the world.
-However, the extreme technical personalisation service that it offers to customers - Overclockers configures some of the world's most powerful personal computers - means its workforce is highly skilled, with a significant proportion of the team hired as apprentices and trained on the job.
+In 2021, following phenomenal business performance during the pandemic, which saw record demand for high performance computers, gaming hardware, and personalisation in the era of working-from-home, Overclockers now employ 107 staff across three areas and will soon move into a new, 100,000 square foot St. Modwen built warehouse.
+Overclockers are a traditional logistics business in the sense that they receive and ship products to and from Europe, and all over the world.
+However, the extreme technical personalisation service that they offer to customers - Overclockers configure some of the world's most powerful personal computers - means its workforce is highly skilled, with a significant proportion of the team hired as apprentices and trained on-the-job.
 Employing and nurturing a highly skilled, local workforce is not the only service that Overclockers provides to society.
 Some of its clientele include police forces, who require especially powerful computers to help them solve crimes, Formula One teams, who operate right at the cutting-edge of technology and data, and universities, who have an increasing need for ever-more-powerful computers to help them find solutions for some of the world's most pressing issues, including climate change.